Bernoulli and self-destructive percolation on non-amenable graphs: Proofs

 In \cite{BLPS}, it is shown that $F$ is almost surely a forest.
 In other words, $F$ does not contain any cycles.
 We now construct a subgraph $F_n$ of $F$ for $n\ge1$.
 Let $V(F_n)=V(F)$, and for any $\{u,v\}\in E(F)$, let $\{u,v\}\in E(F_n)$ if and only if $u$ and $v$ belong to the same connected component of $\omega_p\setminus \Gamma_n$.

 We now proceed by contradiction.
 Suppose that for every $n\ge1$, we have that $\omega_p\setminus \Gamma_n$ contains only finite components, almost surely.
 For any $v\in V(G)$ let $K_n(v)$ denote the set of vertices in $V(F_n)$ that belong to the same connected component of $\omega_p\setminus \Gamma_n$ as $v$.
 By our assumption, $K_n(v)$ is almost surely finite for every $n\ge1$.
-Let $\partial K_n(v)$ denote the set of vertices in $F_n$ that has some $F$-neighbour outside of $K_n(v)$.
-Using the same mass transport argument as in \cite{BLPS} (it is in this step that the fact that $F$ is a forest is used) it follows that
+Let $\partial K_n(v)$ denote the set of vertices in $F_n$ that have some $F$-neighbour outside of $K_n(v)$.
+Using the same mass-transport argument as in \cite{BLPS} (it is in this step that the fact that $F$ is a forest is used) it follows that

 However, from~\eqref{e.invcons} and the Bounded Convergence Theorem it follows that the right-hand side tends to $0$ as $n\to\infty$.
 But the left-hand side of~\eqref{e.forestboundary} is independent of $n$ and moreover strictly positive.
 Hence~\eqref{e.forestboundary} cannot hold for large $n$, showing that the assumption that $\omega_p\setminus \Gamma_n$ contains only almost surely finite clusters for all $n$ is false.